gayatrivenugopal/Hindi-Aesthetics-Corpus/README.md

 To cite this work:
-Venugopal, G., Saini, J. R., & P., Dhanya (2020).
+Wairagade-Venugopal, G., Saini, J. R., & P., Dhanya (2020).
 Novel Language Resources for Hindi: An Aesthetics Text Corpus and a Comprehensive Stop Lemma List.
 International Journal of Advanced Computer Science and Applications, 11(1).